-- You want to balance the traffic not only globally, but also within your VNET.
-Front Door can only do path-based load balancing at the global level, but Application Gateway can do it within your VNET.
+- You want to balance the traffic not only globally, but also within your virtual network.
+Front Door can only do path-based load balancing at the global level, but Application Gateway can do it within your virtual network.

 - You need Connection Draining, which Front Door doesn't support.
 Application Gateway can enable Connection Draining for your VMs or containers.

-- You want to offload all the TLS/SSL processing and use only HTTP requests in your VNET.
+- You want to offload all the TLS/SSL processing and use only HTTP requests in your virtual network.
 Application Gateway behind Front Door can achieve this setup.

 - You want to use session affinity at both the regional and the server level.
 Front Door can send the traffic from a user session to the same backend in a region, but Application Gateway can send it to the same server in the backend.

 Can I deploy Azure Load Balancer behind Front Door?